flaturtha/CharlieChan/_short-stories/youll-kill-the-people.md

 “You stink, Burton.
 I caught you on the TV tonight, and you stink.”

-He had only just begun to be somebody, but he bad always known that once he got there he would have cranks to contend with.
+He had only just begun to be somebody, but he had always known that once he got there he would have cranks to contend with.
 He couldn’t help grinning, remembering what he’d said to Marie about getting stuck on himself.

 Not much danger of that, with characters around like this one on the other end of the wire.